cgalpin92/pp4_django_project_baking_bliss/README.md

 -__Responsiveness Testing__

   - Bootstrap and CSS have been used to make Baking Bliss a responsive website and to ensure that each screen can be viewed on different screensizes.
-It has been successfully tested on a variety of devices such as iPhone, iPad, Laptop and Desktop.
+Through the use of DevTools It has been successfully tested on a variety of devices;
+    - Mobile < = 768px
+    - Tablet > = 768px
+    - Laptop > = 992px
+    - Desktop > = 1200px

   - The website utilizes the Bootstrap Grid layout and Card component.
 The cards are used to display the Recipes, Categories, Comments and Comments form which are set to display vertically on smaller screens.
 As the screen gets larger the cards begin to display horizontally.
 The navigation button which takes the user back to either the Home screen or to view All Recipes is located under the page title on smaller screens and on larger screens to the right of the page in-line with the page title.